zapier/visual-builder/docs/_build/fields/dynamic-field.md

 You can use dynamic fields, to retrieve fields in three different contexts:

 * Whenever the value of a field with `altersDynamicFields` is changed.
-* Whenever the *Set up* section for the trigger or action is opened in the Zap editor.
+* Whenever the *Set up* section for the action is opened in the Zap editor.
-* Whenever the *Refresh Fields* button is used on the trigger or action.
+* Whenever the *Refresh Fields* button is used on the action.

 In the [Platform UI](https://zapier.com/app/developer):
 1. In the _Build_ section in the left sidebar, click on your **action**.